Kruchy1980/js-Excercises/Zadania/Spis zadań/Zadania.md

 Slider in javascript ES6

-# Zadanie 25 / Excercise 25 - Lekcja 83/Lesson 83
+# Zadanie 26 / Excercise 26 - Lekcja 84/Lesson 84

 Counter in javascript ES6

-# Zadanie 25 / Excercise 25 - Lekcja 84/Lesson 84
+# Zadanie 27 / Excercise 27 - Lekcja 85/Lesson 85

 Counter in javascript ES6 - with closure mechnism used

+# Zadanie 28 / Excercise 28 - Lekcja 86 - 87/Lesson 86 - 87

+Timer of users spend time on internet